Route Function

 Route Functions should be lightweight and fast.

-Because vite-plugin-ssr executes all Route Functions every time the user navigates to a new page.
-This means that a slow Route Function will slow down all our pages.
+Vite-plugin-ssr executes all Route Functions every time the user navigates to a new page.
+This means that a slow Route Function slows down all pages.

 Vite-plugin-ssr always has to run all Route Functions because it cannot magically predict the outcome of Route Functions.
 Consider following example: